tahoe-lafs/tahoe-lafs/pyfec/README.txt

 This package is largely based on the old "fec" library by Luigi Rizzo et al., which is a mature and optimized implementation of erasure coding.
-The pyfec package makes several changes from the original "fec" package, including addition of the Python API, refactoring of the C API to be faster (for the way that I use it, at least), and a few clean-ups and micro-optimizations of the core code itself.
+The pyfec package makes several changes from the original "fec" package, including addition of the Python API, refactoring of the C API to support zero-copy operation, and a few clean-ups and micro-optimizations of the core code itself.

  * Community